Public Schools In Australia

 Mt Fox State School is Queensland's smallest school with only 9 students!
 The school is part of a cluster of schools that gather together whenever possible.

 Another small school for children in Queensland is St Rita’s Catholic School in South Johnstone, a small rural town 100 km South of Cairns and 9km South East of Innisfail.
 There are about 5 teachers and 40 students.
 Most of the families are working in the agriculture industry.
 Often both parents are working with the harder economic times we are facing.
 The school offers after school care until 6 pm to assist in this regard.

-Children’s Education in Australia (Australian-Children)
+Children’s education in Australia

 Australian Children start school at 5 years of age.
 They usually have been attending pre-school for a few days a week and have some basic literacy training and the social skills needed for this new environment.